dedis/cothority/cisc/Reference.md

 The only command for web is `cisc web` which takes a path to a html-file that will be put on the skipchain.

+## cisc cert

+Commands to request or manage certificates stored in the skipchain.

+  * Request - requests a certificate and add it to the skipchain.
+Request takes the `domain` the `cert` and the `www` path.
+The certificates and the private key are then saved in the cert folder with the name of the domain
+  * List - returns a list of all the certificates with their expiry date and the path of the certificate.
+  * Add - Store a certificate in the skipchain by giving the key and path to the certificate.
+  * Renew - Renew a certificate stored in the skipchain by giving the key of this latter.
+  * Verify - Verify a certificate in the skipchain.
+  * Retrieve - By giving a directory as argument, the command retrieve the certificate and save it in the specified directory.
+  * Revoke - Revoke and remove the certificate from the skipchain.